Josperdo/cloud-soc-terraform/README.md

 | CloudWatch Logs | 5 GB/month | ~$0.50/GB |
 | SSM Session Manager | Always free | Free |

 > AWS lab costs are **near zero** within Free Tier limits.
-Set a $5/month billing alert and run `terraform destroy` after each session.
+Set a $5/month billing alert in AWS Budgets and run `terraform destroy` after each session.
+If using GuardDuty or Security Hub, destroy before day 30 on new accounts.

 ---